OpenIndiana/oi-docs/docs/contrib/tools.md

 ## Docs Site Publishing

-The OpenIndiana Docs website is at this time manually published by the site owner.
+At this time, the OpenIndiana Docs website is manually published by the site owner.
 Soon this will be fully automated using Travis-CI.